ryanopily/wall-ball/README.md

 ## Setup
 You'll need to host the project on a webserver.
 You can use 000webhost.com to get access to a free one (with limitations).

 If you want to host it locally, I recommend Apache Web Server for Mac/Linux and IIS for Windows.
+You can also install http-server with npm.

 ## Libraries
 https://pixijs.com/